inf380p/inf380p.github.io/_posts/exercises/2022-09-22-turtlepost.md

 ---
 layout: post
 author: tommytester
-title: "Tommy's Turtle Exercise"
+title: "Tommy's Reflection on the Class So Far"
 ---
 </pre>

+Then, under the hyphens, put the content of your post, and format it so that your interactive code and static code blocks will show up.

+### Reflection Text

+Include your pre-composed reflection on the class so far in the post.
+You can paste the text into github and click on the Preview pane to see what it will look like.
+From there, you'll need to do a little bit of reformatting.

+### Interactive Code

-Then, go to your Trinket programs and [follow the instructions here](https://docs.trinket.io/getting-started#/2-sharing-trinkets/embed-a-trinket) to get the embed code.
+To include embedded interactive trinkets in your post, go to your Trinket program(s) and [follow the instructions here](https://docs.trinket.io/getting-started#/2-sharing-trinkets/embed-a-trinket) to get the embed code.

 Then, paste the code into the text of your post.
 At this point your post will look something like this: